wynnn06/Javacadabra/README.md

-# Object-Oriented-Programming
+# Javacadabra
-This repository is a collection of my mini-code projects as I learn and explore object-oriented programming concepts through Java Language.
-It documents my journey as a sophomore CompSci student and my progress.
+This repository is a collection of my mini coding activities as I learn and explore object-oriented programming concepts using the Java language.
+It documents my journey as a sophomore Computer Science student and reflects my ongoing progress.